santanumitra27/IPL_Case_Study_Project/README.md

 # IPL_Case_Study_Project
 This is 1st SQL Project
 I used four files to do this project.
-Please check the files and sql codes that I ran in Mysql.
+Please check the files and SQL codes that I ran in Mysql.